 Controversy about importing fuel from Canada’s vast oil sands has been swirling for some time.
-It is an issue environmentalists seized on with great hope when President Barack Obama came into office, given his pledges to work to reduce the country’s carbon footprint and the fact that oil from tar sands, as environmentalists refer to it, has a higher carbon intensity than that from traditional crude.
+It is an issue environmentalists seized on with great hopes when President Barack Obama came into office, given his pledges to work to reduce the country’s carbon footprint and the fact that oil from tar sands, as environmentalits refer to the source, has a higher carbon intensity than that from traditional crude.

 The first BP AGM since the oil spill, and the first one with Bob Dudley at the helm, has come to a close.
-With the various disputes and controversies surrounding the company at the moment, did Mr Dudley come out of it with his reputation enhanced?
+With the various disputes and controversies surrounding the company at the moment, did Dudley come out of it with his reputation enhanced?
 And what about the other parties represented?
-Here is our take:
+Here is our take.
+Read more

 In this week’s readers’ Q&A session, Amrita Sen, oil analyst at Barclays Capital, answers your questions.